-Police Spies Out Of Lives supports people who are taking legal action against the police around undercover relationships, or who are core participants in the Public Inquiry because of relationships with undercover officers.
-You may be affected directly by these issues, or be one of the many other people, friends, and families, have been affected by this systemic abuse, and this may be why you have arrived at this page.
-We hope the following information may help; we’ve included sections on Establishing the facts, Seeking legal help, Aftercare Fund, Counselling and Helplines.
+Police Spies Out Of Lives supports people who are taking legal action against the police around undercover relationships, or who are Core Participants in the Public Inquiry because of relationships with undercover officers.
+You may have arrived at this page as you have been affected directly by this systemic abuse, or you are friends or family of someone affected.
+We hope the following information may help.

-Please note, as yet the legal system offers no guarantees of justice around these particular issues; we hope that the eight women’s case will prove that undercover relationships were unlawful.
+Please note, as yet the legal system offers no guarantees of justice around these particular issues; we continue to campaign for undercover relationships to be deemed unlawful.
 The solicitors below may be able to advise whether you have a strong enough case to sue:

-Birnberg Peirce Solicitors – there is an enquiry form on this page; mark your enquiry for the attention of Harriet Wistrich.
+- Birnberg Peirce Solicitors – there is an enquiry form on this page; mark your enquiry for the attention of Kate Thomas or Sarah McSherry.

-The Aftercare Fund is a solidarity fund so that people who were traumatised by the actions of undercover police could receive support, and can offer help with a range of legal, travel and therapeutic costs.
+We work closely with the Aftercare Fund, a solidarity fund so that people who were traumatised by the actions of undercover police could receive support.
+It offers help with a range of legal, travel and therapeutic costs.
 Their website is Aftercare Fund or they can be contacted via email aftercarefund#@#gmail.com (removing # and #, which are there to prevent spam).

 Counselling and psychotherapy are talking therapies which may help support people to overcome difficulties, including processing unexpected events.
 While there is no magic therapy that will help everyone deal with unusual circumstances or abuse, here are some pointers for finding guidance and counselling: